panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 }
 ```

 Here `middleItem` is an explanatory variable holding the middle item.
-In the conditionals it is easier to reason about and use the explanatory variable `middleItem`, rather than directly using the item accessor `array[middle]`.
+In the conditionals, it is easier to reason about and use the explanatory variable `middleItem`, rather than directly using the item accessor `array[middle]`.

 Compare with a version of the function where `middleItem` explanatory variable is missing: